 Discounted Cashflow DCF Calculator

-Use this Simplified Online Discounted Cashflow DCF Calculator to calculate the fair value of a stock.
+Use this Online Discounted Cashflow DCF Calculator to calculate the fair value of a stock.

 Paste earnings per share (EPS or earnings per share) and sales growth in this Discounted Cashflow DCF Calculator and get the DCF true value of the stock (fair value).
 Earnings per share and sales growth can be found via a Google search, in the annual report on the company’s website under “Investors Relations”, or on relevant stock portals.